Can Ayurveda Help with Lyme Disease?

 Of course, it’s always a good idea to check with your doctor or dietitian before embarking on such a protocol.
 Due to a lack of accepted therapy, some of those afflicted by Lyme disease favour a mixture of conventional and alternative treatments.

-One product specifically formulated to offer targeted immune support, for sufferers of Lyme and other bacterial infections, is BullsEye.
+One product specifically formulated to offer targeted immune support, for sufferers of Lyme and other bacterial infections, is Bacterial Defense.
 A combination of bacteria-balancing natural ingredients, the supplement relies on principles of Chinese and Ayurvedic medicine, harnessing the power of active constituents in well-known plants to support homeostasis among the trillions of bacteria residing both inside and outside the body.

 These plant extracts are combined with pure benzoic acid and refined cinnamic acids to combat the hostile bacteria you might be unlucky enough to encounter on your travels.